ccorsi/learning/resume/agile.md

 I have then read about the different concepts from using TDD, pair programming, FDD, Scrum, Lean Software Development, and many other ideas.
 I have then taken this knowledge and applied it within a working environment as much as possilble.
 For instance, I have applied the concept of pair programming as a mentoring and learning process throughout me career.
-This has also lead me to use the same concept when implementing a new design by discussing this with fellow colleagues.
+This has also lead me to use the same concept when implementing a new design by discussing it with fellow colleagues.
 While I have advocated the concept of TDD by creating software that can be tested in a standalone matter.
 I've been on teams that have used some of the concepts of Scrum like performing standup meetings and retrospectives.
 There are also other techniques that I have integrated within my development process that was not